 For a long time, Japan has been known as one of the safest countries in the world.
-The country may still look rather safe to many of you - the possession of guns is still illegal, except in very special cases, and drug control is relatively strict.
-However, the situation is slightly different today.
-The number of crimes in Japan, has been increasing.
-To avoid any trouble and make your life in Japan safe and secure, it is better to learn about crime-related topics.
+The possession of guns is still illegal, except in very special cases, and drug control is relatively strict.
+However, the situation is different lately.
+The number of crimes in Japan has been increasing.
+To avoid any trouble and make your life in Japan safe and secure, it is best to learn about crime-related topics.

 Unlike most countries of the world, with some exceptions such as the UK, pedestrian traffic is required to stay to the right in Japan.
 Likewise, cars must keep to the left side of the road.
 The driver's seat is therefore located on the right side in cars for both Japanese cars and many imported cars.

 Although you may be an experienced driver in other countries including your own, you should still drive with caution in Japan.
-You are allowed to drive in Japan if you have an international driver's license, but it is still important to become familiar with local traffic rules.
+You are allowed to drive in Japan if you have an international driver's license, but it is necessary to become familiar with local traffic rules.

 If you are not used to driving on the left side of the road, take extra care when you try to make either right or left turns at an intersection where you are restricted to a very limited view of the traffic.
 Unlike busy streets, it is more likely for you to accidentally enter a wrong lane if there is no car ahead of you to follow.

 Needless to say, you are required to obey traffic lights in Japan.
 Be advised also that cars must always yield to pedestrians.
 Unless there is a very specific reason, the driver is likely the one to be blamed in case of a traffic accident involving a pedestrian.

 To hail a taxi on a street, stand on the left side of your traveling direction.
 Do not approach too close to the taxi you have stopped as its left rear door opens automatically.
 The door to the front passenger seat is operated manually.